genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Show

-To see the columns available in the selected table or view, use the [`show`](#dbmon-commands) command.
-This displays the current record in the selected table or view.
-If no record has been selected, it displays an empty record (notice the value column in the example below is not populated):
+To see the columns available in the currently selected table or view, use the [`show`](#dbmon-commands) command.
+This displays the columns (fields) for the current record.
+If no record has been selected, it displays an empty record (as you can see in the example below, where the value column is not populated):

 ```javascript
 ==================================